2023 Most Popular Nursing Bachelor's Degree Schools in New Mexico

 The average amount in student loans that nursing majors at Western New Mexico University take out while working on their Bachelor's Degree is $32,712.

-Northern New Mexico College ranked #7 on this year’s Most Popular Nursing Bachelor’s Degree Schools in New Mexico list.
-Located in the town of Espanola, Northern New Mexico College is a public school with a small student population.
+Northern New Mexico College came in at #7 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in New Mexico ranking.
+Located in the distant town of Espanola, Northern New Mexico College is a public college with a small student population.

 Read full report on Nursing at Northern New Mexico College

-Explore all the Most Popular Nursing Colleges in the Southwest Area or other specific states within that region.
+Explore all the Most Popular Nursing Schools in the Southwest Area or other specific states within that region.

 Nursing is one of 30 different types of programs to choose from.